KibaOfficial/KibaLearnC/README.md

 - `out/`: Contains compiled executable files.

-  - `*`: Executable file generated from the source code.
+  - `programName`: Executable file generated from the source code.

 - `src/`: Contains the source code for the challenges.